 If we make good enough time on the drive to the campsite, then there may be opportunity for an optional extra game drive upon arrival tonight.

-In South Luangwa we stay in a well-equipped campsite.
+In South Luangwa National Park we will stay in a well-equipped campsite.

 Border information: Exit Zambia at Mchinji, enter Malawi at Mchinji.

 Today we will cross the border into Malawi and head to the capital Lilongwe.
 Hopefully we will arrive by mid-afternoon so that we have the chance to explore the city, its markets and its shops.

 In Lilongwe we will camp in a well-equipped campsite.

 Today we will travel from Lilongwe to Kande beach on the western shore of Lake Malawi.

 Estimated Drive Time - 6-7 hours.